gkaissis/Newcomers/README.md

 - We use JupyterLab, not the old notebook interface anymore

-- We aim for production-ready code.
-Please don't use Jupyter for everything but refactor your experiments into a library.
+- We aim for reproducible, reusable and multi-purpose code.
+Please don't use Jupyter for everything but refactor your experiments into a library in the following way:
+ - A notebooks section which mirrors your experimental strategy.
+Make _**absolutely**_ sure that you don't have cells in there which contain personal information or any other sensitive data.
+ - A `src` or `scripts` folder which contains one `.py` module per experiment and/or figure with descriptive naming.
+ - Appropriate tests

+- Please make sure you include an `environment.yml` file or at the very least a `requirements.txt` file.
+- Create one repository per project.
+Make use of issues and PRs to update code.
+Use the wikis and project boards.

-- If you use Jupyter, please stick to the following project template:
+- Please stick to the following project template:

 ```
 -Top-level directory
 |
 |-data_directory
+|
+|-environment.yml
 |
 |-notebooks_directory
 |----00_EDA.ipynb